metarank/metarank/doc/configuration/supported-ranking-models.md

 ### Event selectors

-In a case when you're serving multiple models with different contexts (for example separate model for search, collection and recommendations ranking), you may need to route search click-throughs only to search model.
+When serving multiple models, there are cases when you need to separate ranking and interaction events per model.
+This is useful when your models have different contexts, e.g. you do personalized ranking for search results and recommendation results using the same Metarank installation, but utilizing different models.

+Metarank supports `selector` configuration that can be used to route your events to correct model or drop events in certain scenarios.

-Metarank supports the following click-through selectors:
+Metarank supports the following event selectors:
 * **Accept selector**.
 Enabled by default to accept all events, if no selectors are defined.
 ```yaml
 selector:
   accept: true # true = accept all, false = reject all
 ```
 * **Field selector**.
-Accepts click-through when it has a specific string (or string-list) field defined for a ranking event.
+Accepts event when it has a specific string (or string-list) field defined for a ranking event.
 For example:
 ```yaml
 selector:
   rankingField: source
   value: search
 ```
-The filter abobve will accept all ranking events having the `source=search` field defined:
+The filter above will accept only events that have the `source=search` field defined in the `fields` section of the event:
 ```json
 {
   "event": "ranking",